autotestmadness/HybridFramework/readme.txt

 Functionality in Hybrid Framework:

-THIS LINE IS FOR RECURSIVE BRANCH
+THIS LINE IS FOR MERGE CONFLICT BRANCH
-THIS LINE IS IN NEWFRAMEWORK BRANCH TO TEST FAST FORWARD THIS LINE IS IN MASTER BRANCH
+OTHER COMMENTS REMOVED

 Maven project.
 We will not download individual jars as we did earlier, rather we will add dependencies in our pom.xml file.
 And of course, it will a Selenium, TestNG project.